Banksy art sold for four times its value. The money’s going to Ukraine.

-Now, the hospital is getting help from an unlikely source — Banksy.
+Now, the hospital is getting help from an unlikely source: Banksy.

-Or rather, the help is coming from one of the street artist’s most famous antiwar works.
+Or, rather, the help is coming from one of the street artist’s most famous antiwar works.
 On Sunday, MyArtBroker sold one of 700 prints of “CND Soldiers” after a 10-day silent auction.
 Proceeds from the winning bid of $106,505 will go to Ohmatdyt, which normally treats about 20,000 patients a year in Kyiv as the country’s largest children’s hospital.

 MyArtBroker shared Varvara and Natalia’s story to illustrate why getting the money to the hospital is so essential.